WATER CONSERVATION

 • be original; no computer-generated, trademarked, or copywritten material

-• include the 2025 Student Information Card and Student Artwork Rights / Parent Approval Form (Download a Copy Here)
+• include the 2026 Student Information Card and Student Artwork Rights / Parent Approval Form (Download a Copy Here: English / Spanish)

 There are four ways to submit artwork: